Decorative Cover Photo Image

 Additional Items to Consider

-Students should plan to arrive and meet at the Dublin International Airport by 12:00 noon on June 1.
+Students should plan to arrive and meet at the Dublin International Airport by 12:00 noon on May 31.
 From there our group will ride local airport transit directly to accommodations at Trinity College.
 Travel to Derry/Londonderry, Galway, and back to Dublin will be by coach bus.
 The currency in Northern Ireland is the British pound; the currency of the Republic of Ireland (Dublin, Galway) is the euro.
 Meal stipends will be allocated in pounds or euros, depending on location.
+A laptop computer and cell phone are required for completing assignments on-site.
+Wi-Fi is available at no charge at all housing accommodations.
+International roaming on U.S. cellular phones for Ireland can be costly, so you should see your cell phone provider for the international packages.
+We will be walking on cobblestone during many of our city tours and on some rugged terrain at Giant's Causeway and other and historic areas, so it is recommended that you bring sturdy, comfortable shoes.

 This program is ideal for anyone interested in learning more about the culture and history of Ireland.
 It is also very well suited for students with an interest in studying the communication dynamics of conflict, and the importance of personal stories and cultural narrative, from any number of perspectives including cultural and interpersonal communication, justice studies, advocacy, community building, multiculturalism and diversity, religion, and politics.
 While SCOM 394 and SCOM 413 can be used to fulfill 300-400 elective requirements for undergraduate students majoring or minoring in Communication Studies, you do not need to be an SCOM major or minor to appreciate or contribute to the learning experience.